mrbusche/backseatfan.com/_posts/2010-01-24-vikings-bring-pants-on-the-ground-writer-to-new-orleans.md

 <div class="entry">
   <p>
-    The Vikings brought in the write of &#8220;Pants on the ground,&#8221; Mr. Larry PLatt. to New Orleans and we have a video of him performing the song in the Vikings locker room, courtesy of Bryant McKinnie
+    The Vikings brought in the write of "Pants on the ground," Mr. Larry PLatt. to New Orleans and we have a video of him performing the song in the Vikings locker room, courtesy of Bryant McKinnie
   </p>

   <p>